UtrechtUniversity/ricgraph-documentation/README.md

 In the example above, the *[target]* specifies what has to be done.
-Assuming that you are in your home directory, you can execute one of these commands to find the possible targets (and subsequently find the command to build the documentation targets above):
+Assuming that you are in your home directory, you can execute one of these commands to find the possible targets (and subsequently find the commands to build the documentation targets above):
 ```
 make
 make help